The Bullying Project

 Download a complete copy of the Bullying Project Report including details of these findings along with recommendations made by children and young people here.

 We are actively working with sporting bodies to support their capacity to engage children and young people and to include their voices in program design and delivery.
 In 2020, the Commissioner will undertake a comprehensive consultation across the major sports codes to develop child designed bullying prevention initiatives to build respectful and inclusive sporting events.

 The Commissioner is also exploring work with SAPOL to improve communication and information for parents/carers on what to do when they run out of options

-Overwhelmingly we heard that children and young people are concerned about Bullying.
-They talked about this in the context of what is important to them, what they would change and what they think the Commissioner should do.
-We have heard many examples of the often pervasive nature of bullying and the significant impact it can have on the victims, the bullies and the bystanders.
+…..During the Commissioner’s 2017 Listening Tour many of South Australia’s children and young people told her they were concerned about bullying.
+They talked about this in the context of what is important to them, what they would change, and what they think the Commissioner should do.
+The Commissioner heard many examples of the often pervasive nature of bullying and the significant impact it can have on the victims, the bullies and the bystanders.